 - 403G.
 Independent Study (1)(1)(1).
 (Grade of Pass or Fail only.)
 Permission of instructor required.
 This course gives the advanced student opportunity to pursue directed research.
 May be repeated for credit for a total of 3 semester hours. - 422G.
 Geographic Views of History (3).
 Use of the geographic perspective to examine facets of World, United States, and Alabama history. - 431G.
 Topics in Physical Geography (3)(3)(3).
 Advanced geographic study of various facets of the natural environment; topic selection varies; see instructor. - 445G.
 Topics in Environmental Conservation (3)(3).
-Prerequisites: ESC 500 or its equivalent.
+Prerequisite: ESC 500 or its equivalent.
 In-depth examination of various conservation issues.
 Topic selection varies, see instructor.
 Examples of the types of topics that could be covered in this course include energy resources, public land management, water or air quality and issues regarding food production.
-This course may be used to meet degree requirements in the MPA degree with an Environmental Science Management emphasis or in the MA degree with a major in Liberal Studies coursework.
-May be duplicated for credit for a total of six semester hours. - 501.
+This course may be used to meet degree requirements in the MPA degree with an Environmental Science Management emphasis or in the MA degree with a major in Liberal Studies course work.
+May be duplicated for credit for a total of six semester hours. - 475G.
+Natural Hazards (3).
+An introduction to natural hazards, their causes, distribution and impacts.
+Focus on human perception, vulnerability and risk analysis. - 501.
 Concepts in Cultural Geography (3).
 Application of geographical concepts and perspectives to the study of the world's culture regions.
 (May be used in the social science teaching field with a major in secondary education.) - 510.
 Concepts in Earth Sciences (3)(3)(3).
 Selected topics in earth science such as atmosphere systems and processes, climatology, landform development, soils and biogeography.
 See instructor for specific topic(s) each term.
 (May be used in the general science and social science teaching fields with a major in secondary education.) - 580.
 Directed Studies (3)(3).
 (Grade of Pass or Fail only.)
 Prerequisites: Permission of the instructor and approval of the department head. - 590.
 Internship (3)(3).
 (Grade of Pass or Fail only.)
 Supervised assignment in an area agency or firm for a minimum of 150 hours.